streamx-co/try.elinq/README.md

 ## EF Core Integration

 By integrating with EF, ELINQ maps EF entities to SQL table and column names.
+The final SQL statement is passed to [FromSqlRaw](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.relationalqueryableextensions.fromsqlraw) method, which returns a standard `IQueryable`.
+As a result, the regular EF pipeline is used for execution.
+Calls to other EF methods can be freely combined with ELINQ.

 ## SQL Support